 - Standard catered

 - I have applied for accommodation, when will I receive an offer?

 If you are an entrant undergraduate and have applied before 30th June in the year of entry you are guaranteed accommodation.
-Offers will be sent out mid July and will continue throughout the summer, to those who have accepted an unconditional offer and fulfilled all entry requirements.
+Offers will be sent out end of July and will continue throughout the summer, to those who have accepted an unconditional offer and fulfilled all entry requirements.
 It is crucial that once you activate your St Andrews email, you check this on a regular basis as all correspondence will be sent to this account.

 - I didn't get my first preference for accommodation can my allocation be changed?